-Respond to clicks and gestures based on meaning, not the user’s physical movements.
-The physical movement required to perform a gesture varies based on the user’s configuration.
-As a result, your app should monitor for and respond to specific meaningful events.
-For example, instead of watching for a two-finger swipe, your app might for a “Swipe between pages” event.
+Respond to clicks and gestures based on context and meaning.
+Based on their configuration, people make various physical movements to perform gestures.
+As a result, your app should pay attention to meaningful events instead of monitoring specific device interactions.
+For example, instead of watching for a two-finger swipe, your app might watch for a “Swipe between pages” event.

 In general, respond to gestures in a way that’s consistent with other apps.
 People expect most gestures to work the same throughout the system, regardless of the current app.
-For example, the “Swipe between pages” gesture should behave the same way regardless of whether the user is browsing individual document pages, webpages, or images.
-On a system with a Force Touch trackpad, users expect apps to behave predictably and consistently when they force click a control to get more information or accelerate an action.
+For example, the “Swipe between pages” gesture should behave the same way regardless of whether people are browsing individual document pages, webpages, or images.
+On a system with a Force Touch trackpad, people expect apps to behave predictably and consistently when they force click a control to get more information or accelerate an action.

 Handle gestures as responsively as possible.
-Gestures should enhance the user’s sense of direct manipulation and provide immediate, live feedback.
+Gestures should enhance the experience of direct manipulation and provide immediate, live feedback.
 To achieve this, minimize other operations while gestures are being performed.

 Make sure gestures apply to the appropriate content.
-In general, gestures should apply to whatever content is the focus of the user’s attention.
-This may be a selected element or active view in a window.
-Start by identifying the most specific content the user is likely to be manipulating and make it the target of the gesture.
-If the content doesn’t respond to the gesture, then consider targeting higher content levels and containers
+In general, gestures should apply to the content on which people are currently focused, such as a selected element or active view in a window.
+Start by identifying the most specific content people are likely to be manipulating and make it the target of the gesture.
+If the content doesn’t respond to the gesture, then consider targeting higher content levels and containers.

 Don’t rely on the availability of specific devices and gestures.
-You can’t be sure that all your users have a mouse or trackpad, or want to use it.
-In addition, users can disable and redefine gestures without your knowledge.
-Therefore, it’s best to offer multiple ways to initiate actions.
+You can’t be sure that everyone has a mouse or trackpad, or that they want to use it.
+In addition, people can disable and redefine gestures without your knowledge.
+For these reasons, it’s best to offer multiple ways to initiate actions.

 For developer guidance, see NSResponder.